Founded From Necessity

-Leonard Powers was formed during the latter part of World War II.
-It was established to furnish the sales of needed materials to the rapidly expanding building industry and small manufacturers in the New York City area.
-Leonard Powers expanded their business to include the buying and selling of plumbing related parts after the War.
-The valve reseating tools that started the repair business came from the U.S. Navy.
-The founders of Leonard Powers had a patent on valve reseating equipment that allowed valves to be rebuilt in line.
+Leonard Powers was formed during the latter part of World War II to furnish the sales of needed materials to the rapidly expanding building industry and small manufacturers in the New York City area.
+Leonard Powers expanded their business to include the buying and selling of plumbing-related parts after the War.
+Our repair business started with acquiring valve reseating tools from the U.S. Navy, which held a patent for valve reseating equipment, enabling efficient in-line valve rebuilds.

 Leonard Powers was first located in a small garage on 35th Street between First Avenue and the River.
 Through the years, the shop's location took several moves, including, at one time, the former studio of a bronze sculptor named Rene Paul Chambellan.
 Leonard Powers was located at 28th Street between 10th and 11th Avenue for the longest time.
 It was only in 2014 that Leonard Powers moved from there to its present home on 49th Street.